 Selects which monitor parameter is displayed upon power up.
+This is done by entering the $1 \square \square$ part of U1- $\square \square$.
 Certain monitors are not available in some control modes.
-Refer to U: Monitor Parameters on page 252 for a list of monitors.
+Refer to U: Monitor Parameters on page 247 for a list of monitors.

-No. Parameter Name Setting Range Default 01-02 User Monitor Selection after Power Up 1 to 5 1
+No. Name Setting Range Default o1-02 User Monitor Selection after Power Up 1 to 5 1